 What Is a Home Equity Loan and How Does It Work?

-A home equity loan is a way to finance a large purchase, complete home renovations, or consolidate high-interest debt by tapping into the equity of your home.
-Your home secures the loan, and funds are disbursed all at once.
+A home equity loan is a way to finance a large purchase, such as a complete home renovation, or to consolidate high-interest debt by tapping into the equity from your home.
+Your home secures the loan, and the funds are fully disbursed in one payment.

-With your home as collateral, lenders have reason to believe you’ll make on-time, full payments, so they offer a lower interest rate than they would on most unsecured loans.
-Failing to make the monthly payments could result in foreclosure, however.
+With your home as collateral, lenders have reason to believe you’ll make full, timely payments, so they offer a lower interest rate than they would on most unsecured loans.
+However, failing to make the monthly payments could result in foreclosure.

-Yet for borrowers who are confident they can make the payments, a home equity loan is one of the most affordable financing options on the market.
-Keep reading to learn more about home equity loans and whether or not one makes sense for you.
+Yet for borrowers who are confident they can make the payments, a home equity loan can be an affordable financing option.
+Keep reading to learn more about home equity loans and whether securing one makes sense for you.

 Key Points